Estimated reading time: 3 minutes

-Nadi Shodhana also is known as alternate nostril breathing, is a form of Yogic breathing.
-To break the name down: Firstly, the word Nadi comes from the Sanskrit language meaning ‘flow’ or ‘channel’.
-Secondly, Shodhana means ‘cleaning’ or ‘purifying’.
+Nadi Shodhana also known as alternate nostril breathing, is a form of Yogic breathing.
+To break the name down: Firstly, the word Nadi comes from the Sanskrit language meaning ‘flow’ or ‘channel.’
+Secondly, Shodhana means ‘cleaning’ or ‘purifying.’
 Nadi Shodhana settles the mind, body, and soul and relieves stress and anxiety.
-One thing we love about this type of breathing is that you can feel the benefits of it straight away.
-For example, here are three benefits:
+We love this type of breathing because you can feel the benefits of it straight away.
+Here are three benefits of alternate nostril breathing:

 Enhance brain function

-By practicing this you can sharpen your concentration and clear your mind.
+By embracing this practice into your life, you can sharpen your concentration and clear your mind.
 Alternate nostril breathing sends equal amounts of oxygen to both hemispheres of the brain resulting in the merger of the left ‘thinking’ side and the right ‘feeling’ side.
-As a result, this leaves your brain focused and energized.
+As a result, this leaves your mind focused and energized.

 Calm your mind

-If you are an anxious person this practice can help settle the stress in your mind, by preventing overthinking.
-It is believed that you can control your mind if you regulate the breath.
+If you are an anxious person, this practice can help settle your mind’s stress by preventing overthinking.
+It is believed that you can control your mind if you regulate your breath.